zainsiddiqui/AI-Maze-Runner/README.md

 # AI-Maze-Runner
 This program explores various Artificial Intelligence pathfinding algorithms, both in the traditional application of path planning, and more abstractly in the construction and design of complex objects.
 The program generates a maze of a given density and runs an pathfinding algorithm on the maze.
+To see full detailed analysis, please view **Report.pdf**

 <img align="center" img width="370" alt="Screen Shot 2020-05-13 at 7 43 24 PM" src="https://user-images.githubusercontent.com/39894720/81877068-29d67980-9552-11ea-82ad-5e68f3c99e10.png">